DoGab/puppet_ldap_enc/README.md

 ```

 ## Customization
-Modify the variables in the header of the header to customize your LDAP query.
-By default all fields of the matching object will be passed to puppet as top-scope variables.
+Modify these variables in the header of the script to customize your LDAP query.
+By default all fields of the matching object will be passed to puppet as parameters.

 * `ldapserver`: The server and port for the LDAP query
 * `ldapstring`: Filter which objects should be included.